LearnersGuild/learning-os/GLOSSARY.md

 A player stat that reflects the player's behavior, habits & value alignment.

-# Level Challenge
+# Level Interview

-A special required challenge that needs to be accomplished in order for a player to level up for a particular skill.
+A Level Interview happens once a player has signaled that they have acquired all the abilities in a skill level's abilities set, and is ready to level up.
+Players must be interviewed by at least two other players, and pass, in order to level up.

 # Player Skill Level